-SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment FSSB Recommendations Definitions/Org Criteria A "risk-bearing organization" means a professional medical corporation, other form of corporation controlled by physicians and surgeons, a medical partnership a medical foundation exempt from licensure pursuant to subdivision (I) of Section 1206, or another lawfully organized group of physicians that delivers, furnishes, or otherwise arranges for or provides health care services, but does not include an individual or a health care service plan, and that does all of the following: (A) Contracts directly with a health care services for the health care service plan's enrollees.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 Definitions/Org Criteria DEFINITIONS A "risk-bearing organization " means a professional medical corporation, other form of corporation controlled by physicians and surgeons, a medical partnership a medical foundation exempt from licensure pursuant to subdivision (I) of Section 1206, or another lawfully organized group of physicians that delivers, furnishes, or otherwise arranges for or provides health care services, but does not include an individual or a health care service plan, and that does all of the following: (A) Contracts directly with a health care service plan or arranges for health care services for the health care service plan's enrollees.
 (B) Receives compensation for those services on any capitated or fixed periodic payment basis.
-(C) Is responsible for the processing and payment of claims made by providers for services rendered by those providers on behalf of a health care service plan that are covered under the capitation or fixed periodic payment made by the plan to the risk-bearing organization.
-Nothing in this subparagraph in any way limits, alters, or abrogates any responsibility of a health care service plan under existing law.
+(C) Is responsible for the processing and payment of claims made by providers for services rendered by those providers on behalf of a health care service plan that are covered under the capitation or fixed periodic payment in any way limits, alters, or abrogates any responsibility of a health care service plan under existing law.
 Sec 1375.4 (g)(1).
-"Organization" means a risk-bearing organization as defined in subdivision (g) of Section 1375.4 of the Code.
+"Organization" means a risk- bearing organization as defined in subdivision (g) of Section 1375.4 of the Code.
 Clarify "organization" and "lawfully organized group of physicians" definitions.
-Clearly exclude non-IPA small physician practices, and specifically extend to a subcontracted IPA.
+Clearly exclude non- IPA small physician practices, and specifically extend to a subcontracted IPA.
 (LHPC) The definition of "organization" should include the exceptions set forth in the statute.
 (Kaiser) Regulations relating to risk organizations erroneously assume that risk bearing and administration is always delegated together.
 The regs. should distinguish between oversight related to the delegation of care coordination, financial risk and administration.
 (2CCS) The definition should be revised to specify what type of risk may considered to potentially reduce or limit healthcare services to enrollees.
+(2CCS) Definition needs more detail and should consider subcontracted and DME providers Consider recommending a legislative initiative to clean up language

-(2CCS) TOOOTHINEHUALIUITS "Risk-sharing arrangement" means any compensation arrangement between an organization and a plan that may directly or indirectly have an effect of reducing or limiting health care services to enrollees.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 "Risk-sharing arrangement" means any compensation arrangement between an organization and a plan that may directly or indirectly have an effect of reducing or limiting health care services to enrollees.
 Rule 1300.75.4(a)(5) Definition inconsistent with SB260 and too broad to achieve goals.
-(CAHP/HMOT/PC) Suggest including preventive care incentive payments, and fee-for-service payments, withhold payments, and stating full financial risk is assumed; otherwise claims cannot be paid for specific services on a capitated of fixed periodic payment basis.
-(CAHP/HMOT) Definition is wordy, too negative and inaccurate.
+(CAHP/HMOT/PC) "A risk-sharing arrangement is a payment arrangement in which full financial risk is assumed (otherwise claims cannot be paid) for specific services on a capitated or fixed periodic payment basis. " (CAHP/HMOT) Clarify if definition includes capitated contractual arrangements without risk pools or withholds.
+(SFHP) Encompassing withhold payments was not intended by legislation.
+Should not conflict with definition of risk-bearing organizations.
+(PC) Definition is wordy, too negative and inaccurate.
 Alternative language: "a contractual arrangement for health care service in which payment is provided on a fixed, periodic or capitated basis and financial risk is assumed for all or part of the services rendered."
 (AMGA) The proposed regulations fail to provide guidelines on how risk is to be calculated.
 (HARP) A broader definition of risk-sharing arrangements should be adopted, since risk is the heart of insurance regulation.
-(HA/VPA)
+(HA/VPA) Delete last clause of definition, (health care services to enrollees).
+(Katz) Delete "effect of reducing or limiting healthcare services".
+Definition should distinguish between risk bearing and risk sharing.
+Current risk sharing information is judgmental and so broad to include FFS.
+Consider whether "full financial risk" is intended to exclude partial risk.